Introduction the Samurai armor Chest Plate History and Different Types

 The Sengoku daimyo customized the materials, manufacturing methods, and shapes to their own liking.
 Tosei Gusoku, unlike the Oyoroi and Domaru, did not differentiate armor by rank, and also served as a kind of uniform for groups, as represented by the “Ii’s Red Armor” 井伊の赤備え.

-Major Types of Do used in Tosei Gusoku
+Major Types of Chest plate (Do) used in Tosei Gusoku

 桶側胴 Okegawa Do